-Facts About the F-22 Raptor Air Force Fighter Jet
+F-22 Raptor Air Force Fighter Jet

-The F-22 Raptor project has been a huge undertaking, with nearly 95,000 workers involved at every level in many states.
-According to one estimate, the final cost of the project will be about $67 billion, with a single aircraft estimated to cost approximately $339 million.
+The F-22 Raptor project was a huge undertaking, with nearly 95,000 workers involved at every level in many states.
+According to one estimate, the final cost of the project was about $67 billion, with a single aircraft estimated to cost approximately $339 million.

 Angus Houston, chief of the Australian Defense Force, called the F-22 Raptor “The most outstanding fighter plane ever built.”

 The F-22 Raptor fighter jet was developed exclusively for the U.S. Air Force.
 Export sales of the F-22 Raptor are banned by U.S. federal law, and much of the aircraft’s technology and capabilities are classified information.

-Military allies of the U.S., such as Canada and Australia are purchasing the F-35 Joint Strike Fighter aircraft, which has some of the same technology and parts as the F-22 Raptor.
-However, the F-35 Joint Strike Fighter is not as quick, nimble or advanced as the F-22 Raptor.
-The F-22 is a superior fighter jet.
+The aircraft has a single seat and twin afterburning Pratt &Whitney F119-PW-100 turbofan engines.
 For weapons, the F-22 Raptor is outfitted with a 20 millimeter M61A2 Vulcan Gatling gun that can carry 480 rounds of ammunition, two AIM-9 Sidewinder missiles, eight 250 pound GBU-39 small diameter bombs, and two 1,000 pound JDAM bombs.